Meeting and surpassing all audience expectations every day.

 Here we got the entire media and the Democrat Party.

-You know, he inherited this mess.
+Well, you know, he didn't inherit this mess.

-I mean, it was worse than anybody knew and nobody told the truth about it.
+I mean, it was worse than anybody knew, and nobody told the truth about it.

-And he's worked hard, he really cares.
+And he's worked hard, and he really cares.

 That's where Clinton told everybody that nobody else could have done any better either.